-Georgia Tech wide receiver Darren Waller is ready for a bigger role as he and the rest of the Yellow Jackets prepare for the USC Trojans in the 2012 Sun Bowl.
+Georgia Tech sophomore wide receiver Darren Waller is ready to play a bigger role in the Yellow Jackets' offense as they prepare to take on the USC Trojans in the 2012 Sun Bowl from El Paso, TX.

 Waller only recorded eight receptions for the Yellow Jackets this year, but in an interview with Ken Sugiura of the Atlanta-Journal Constitution, it was his involvement in the ACC Championship Game against Florida State that has his confidence soaring.

 The 6'5 Waller had two receptions against the Florida State Seminoles, including a 17-yard reception on Georgia Tech's final drive as they looked to take the lead late against FSU.
 Waller told Sugiura that having quarterback Tevin Washington have confidence in him in a high-pressure situation was a real boost to his confidence,